-This rule will be applied for the first time for refusals of re-enrolments for academic year 2024-2025.
+This rule will be applied for the first time for refusals of re-enrolments for academic year 2025-2026.

-- 5. A student who has not obtained any credits after two enrolments (under any contract type) for a programme component from a programme from the second deliberation package of the Bachelor's programme or a deliberation package of the Master's programme will be refused a subsequent enrolment for the programmes in which this programme component should be included, unless: - the student has achieved a fail grade for which he/she invokes the tolerance rule as set out in Art.
+- 5. A student who has not obtained any credits after two enrolments (under any contract type) for a programme component and does not fall within the scope of paragraph 4 of this article will be refused a subsequent enrolment for the programmes in which this programme component should be included, unless: - the student has achieved a fail grade for which he/she invokes the tolerance rule as set out in Art.
 16.4, 16.5 and 16.6 EER; - in the academic year of the second enrolment for the programme component concerned, the student has achieved a study outcome of at least 70%, calculated on the credits taken up from all his/her study contracts at Hasselt University/tUL in that academic year; - the student was in a situation of force majeure.
+The student must in this case submit the necessary supporting documents and address a reasoned request via the academic advisor to the chair of the examination committee. - the student can plead special individual circumstances.
+The examination committee will take account in its decision of the studies already completed and the chances of successfully completing the programme.
 The student must in this case submit the necessary supporting documents and address a reasoned request via the academic advisor to the chair of the examination committee.